 La Vaca Margarita Bar

-Memorial Day weekend is the perfect time to dine outdoors in Chicago, whether you want to enjoy charcuterie on a waterfront patio or enjoy craft cocktails on a scenic rooftop.
+Memorial Day weekend is the perfect time to dine outdoors in Chicago, whether you want to enjoy charcuterie on a waterfront patio or craft cocktails on a sky-high rooftop.

 Or just stroll through any neighborhood in Chicago, and you’ll find plenty of stellar alfresco spots, from charming sidewalk cafes to hidden garden patios.

 You can also rent a kayak and paddle through the heart of the city, where you’ll enjoy up-close views of the lively Chicago Riverwalk and some of the city’s most iconic buildings.
-You can also join a sunset or twilight tour, fireworks tour, happy hour paddle, historic Chicago tour, and more.
+You can also rent kayaks on the lakefront or join a group tour.

 There’s no better place to spend a summer afternoon than one of Chicago’s iconic ballparks.

-This year, the Chicago White Sox will play at home at Rate Field over Memorial Day weekend.
+This year, the Chicago White Sox will play a three-game home stand at Rate Field over Memorial Day weekend.
 Get your tickets to cheer on the White Sox as they face off against the Texas Rangers from Friday, May 23 to Sunday, May 25.
 Check out special offers and events throughout the long weekend, like Reggaeton Night on Friday.

 Gemini

 Don’t forget to take advantage of Chicago’s famous shopping scene as stores promote Memorial Day sales.
-From the big names that line The Magnificent Mile to the trendy boutiques and locally owned shops in our neighborhoods, start your summer with a fresh new wardrobe.
+From the big-name brands that line The Magnificent Mile to the luxury retailers in the Gold Coast to our locally owned trendy neighborhood boutiques, start your summer with a fresh new wardrobe.